-Atelier Jade Niklai is a research-based curatorial practice delivering unique cultural projects with like-minded individuals, organisations and clients.
+Atelier Jade Niklai is a research-based curatorial practice, realising unique creative projects with culturally curious individuals and organisations.
 It is founded by Jade Niklai, a trained art historian and international curator with over 25 years of institutional, collaborative and independent experience.

 Jade Niklai © Timothy Burgess

-Jade Niklai is a curator of art, architecture and design.
+Jade Niklai is a curator of modern and contemporary visual art and screen culture, technology, architecture and design.
 She commissions and produces cultural projects with an interest in public discourse and urbanism, social politics and memory practices.
-She has delivered over 50 major exhibitions, 30 new commissions, 25 publications and 120 public events in a variety of institutional, independent and commercial sector posts.
-Jade’s practice is underscored by compelling conversations and collaborations with colleagues and project partners: ranging from the emerging to the established.
+Her programmes are underscored by compelling conversations and collaborations, ranging from the emerging to the established.

 Programme Partners